ArenKDesai/Aren-s-Notes/graphics lec 2.md

-While three.js is mostly retained mode, you do have to explicitly re
+While three.js is mostly retained mode, you do have to explicitly render objects.